Sainte-Julie, Quebec: History

 The territory of Sainte-Julie, was part of the parish of Sainte-Anne-de-Varennes and was informally known as "Grand Coteau".
 These settlers mostly came from Boucherville.

 Soon residents, finding the Sainte-Anne-de-Varennes parish too far away, asked to establish their own parish in 1843.
 In 1850 they received authorization and built a church on land belonging to Julie Gauthier dite St-Germain, who asked that the name of the patron Sainte-Julie be given to the parish after Julia of Corsica, a virgin martyr from the fifth century A.D.

 On May 6, 1851, a civil proclamation recognized the parish municipality of Sainte-Julie.
 In the fall of 1851, there were more than 190 families and 1,251 people in Sainte-Julie, according to the federal census.

-On July 1, 1885, the city obtained the right to legally elect, its first mayor, Jules Choquet.
+On July 1, 1885, the municipality of Sainte-Julie was officially created and obtained the right to legally elect, its first mayor, Jules Choquet.
+The first village school was built in 1885, located on Rue Principale at the intersection of Boulevard Saint-Joseph.

-Sainte-Julie-de-Verchères, its full name, gained city status in 1971.
+Disaster struck the municipality in 1929 with the collapse of the upper floor of a grain shed: four people lose their lives.

 In the mid-1960s, the construction of the Quebec Autoroute 20 further stimulated the development of Sainte-Julie, which became a rapidly developing suburb south of Montreal.
+The 1960s were also marked by the protest against the smoke produced by the asphalt plan of the Desourdy company and the damage caused to Mont-Saint-Bruno.
+Also, in 1968, A CF-100 warplane from the Saint-Hubert ARC base crashes into a house on Rue Félix-Leclerc.

+Sainte-Julie gained city status in 1971.
+The same year, the biggest snowstorm of the century paralyzes part of the city for several days.

+The 1980s marks the inauguration of the public transportation system between Sainte-Julie and the Longueuil metro station, giving citizen a direct access to the Montreal transit system.
+Also, a fire at the PCB (polychlorinated biphenyls) warehouse in Saint-Basile-le-Grand forces the evacuation of part of the population.